 There are a lot of rumours about door policy in Berlin and what it needs to get into Berghain or any other popular club.
 In fact most of them are false.

-Almost all clubs in Berlin don't care about your clothes, your shoes, your sexual orientation or origin.
+Almost all clubs in Berlin don't care about the colour of your clothes, your shoes, your sexual orientation or origin.
 What they do care about is a good mix of people and try to make sure that everyone inside is having a good time and enjoying themselves.
-People who are just there to make photos for their tourist trip are not welcome.
-In fact photos are not allowed in most Berlin clubs to protect people.
+People who are just there to make photos for their Instagram fans are usually not welcome.
+In fact photos are not allowed in most Berlin clubs to protect people and... because it sucks!

 If you try to get into Berghain on a saturday night, be ready to be dismissed and always have a plan B in mind.
-Don't try to discuss with the door people, even if you are a world-famous star.
-They don't care.
+Don't discuss with the door people, they don't care.
 Don't take it personal, it happened to the best.

-Some simple rules: Do not go out in huge groups, do not go out completely drunk and don't act like an idiot when you line-up.
+Some simple rules usually help: Do not go in huge groups, do not go out completely drunk and don't act like an idiot when you line-up.

 The rest is up to the party gods!